On the geometric fixed-points of real topological cyclic homology: TCR of the integers and perfect rings

 is given by the matrix $\left(\begin{smallmatrix}\pr & 0 \\ \Sigma^{4n}\beta & \id \end{smallmatrix}\right)$, where $\beta \colon H\Z/4 \to \Sigma H\F_2$ is the Bockstein associated to the short exact sequence

 The remaining entries are zero on homotopy groups, but generally contain higher stable cohomology operations (cf. \cite[Section IV.1]{NS}). \end{prop}

 \begin{proof} The map $r$ vanishes on the summands $(n<m)$ since it factors through the geometric fixed-points of an induced spectrum which are zero.
-It is also clear that $r$ preserves the wedge decomposition over $n$ and thus its components vanish for $n\neq n'$, and it remains to identify
+From the description of $r$ of Example \ref{minicycloTHR} we see that $r$ preserves the wedge decomposition over $n$, and thus its components vanish for $n\neq n'$.
+It remains to identify

 for every fixed $n\geq 0$.
 The fibre sequence of Lemma \ref{cofibrenorm} induces a commutative diagram

 For any underlying connective $C_2$-spectrum $X$, the canonical map $\pi_*^{C_2}(\Sigma^{l\rho} X) \to \pi_*((\Sigma^{l\rho} X)^{\phi C_2})$ induces an isomorphism in degrees $\ast < 2l$ and a surjection in degree $\ast=2l$, since the homotopy orbits of $\Sigma^{l\rho} X$ are $(2l-1)$-connected.
 By applying this fact to the vertical maps of the commutative diagram above we obtain the description of $r$ on the summands $(n>m)$.
 Let us finally compute the map